JuliaLang/julia/doc/src/manual/missing.md

 ERROR: TypeError: non-boolean (Missing) used in boolean context
 ```

-On the other hand, no error is thrown when the result can be determined without
-the `missing` values.
-This is the case when the code short-circuits
-before evaluating the `missing` operand, and when the `missing` operand is the
+In contrast, there no error thrown when the result can be determined without the `missing` values.
+This is the case when the code short-circuits before evaluating the `missing` operand, and when the `missing` operand is the last value:
-last one
 ```jldoctest
 julia> true && missing
 missing